Lower Back Stretches, TOC

 A more direct lower back stretch is to slouch while standing:

-In this lower back stretch the lumbar spine is rounded stretching the muscles that run up the back of it.
+In this lower back stretch the lumbar spine is rounded, stretching the muscles that run up the back of it.
 It is also a resisted stretch for the psoas, since the psoas activates in this position to help support the lumbar spine from the front.

 You could activate your abs to assist the lower back stretch.
+I'd suggest pulling your belly in prior to rounding your back.

 Another way to alternately stretch and then strengthen both the lower and upper back is to use this standing asymmetrical hamstring stretch.
 (It could which could be called "triangle pose forward bend" or parsvottanasana)